How to Plant Crape Myrtle Trees

 The original Lagastroemia were white or lavender but many breeders have worked hard to introduce wonderful new colors.
 Dr Carl Whitcomb, a famous professor and plant breeder, stand out among these breeders.
 He is responsible for a whole new generation of varieties that have eclipsed the older varieties.
 Many of his plants have exploded onto the gardening scene and are considered among the best and most popular Crapes available.
 The Dynamite, with its rapid growth and fantastic red flowers is a special favorite, as too is his gorgeous Pink Velour.

-These Crepe Myrtles are popular for a variety of reasons.
-Pink Velour Crepes are drought-resistant with deep pink blossoms.
+These Crape Myrtles are popular for a variety of reasons.
+Pink Velour Crapes are drought-resistant with deep pink blossoms.
 These trees can be planted either individually, as accent ornamentals, or in rows 4-5 feet apart as privacy screens.

 Tuscarora Crepe Myrtles are limited to zones 7 through 9, though their coral-colored blooms are often envied elsewhere.
 Adaptable to poor soil and limited water, Tuscaroras do best when planted with full sun.
 This variety is also fast-growing, reaching between 3 and 5 feet of new growth each growing season.